branndonU/branndonU.github.io/projects/HR Menu.md

 Together, these three codes create a system for managing employee data with input validation and custom exception handling.
 It provides an essential foundation for handling employee records within an HR context.

-Below are links to the files.
+Link to the files --
 https://drive.google.com/drive/folders/1O9qXPUtMHox9auRxBfWpW5Xm5FtVrxtt?usp=drive_link